mhirano/website/README.md

 # mhirano.github.io

 My website.
-Powered by Jekyll and Minimal Mistakes.
+Powered by Jekyll and Minimal Mistakes and hosted by Netlify.